On the curvature of vortex moduli spaces: Introduction

 The geometry of the vortex metrics has been a focus of interest, since it has a whole range of consequences to the physical behaviour of vortices, which is very hard to study otherwise.
 For instance, the geodesic flow associated to these metrics gives a good approximation to slow scattering in the abelian Higgs model~\cite{StuAHM}, and the corresponding symplectic form is relevant to construct other dynamical systems with potentially interesting applications~\cite{ManFOVD, ColTonDCSV}.
 Natural extensions of these basic mechanical models might include fermions, or extra potential terms that are covariant with respect to the moduli space metrics, in order to model particular phenomenology.
 Such extra terms will typically be nonlinear and involve the curvature of the Levi-Civita connection associated to the metric on the moduli space~\cite{MosShiQMMS}.
 More generally, curvature properties have implications for spectral geometry, which becomes relevant when one goes on to discuss supersymmetric quantum mechanics, or to construct improved approximations to the dynamics in the underlying classical field theories.

 Computing the metrics on the moduli spaces is still a very difficult task.
 Samols~\cite{SamVS} was able to write down a local formula in terms of the moduli, using a remarkable localisation argument in the spirit of previous work by Strachan~\cite{StrLVS}.
 From a version of Samols' formula for closed surfaces, one has been able to extract some global information --- for example, the symplectic volume~\cite{ManNasVVMS} of the moduli spaces, their total scalar curvature~\cite{BapL2M}, and other integrals~\cite{RomGVB} which provide information about vortex interactions~\cite{EasRomCFHM}.
 All these quantities are determined by the K\"ahler class; in contrast, qualitative information about the local geometry, such as more detailed curvature properties, has proven more difficult to obtain.
 In~\cite{ManSpeAIV}, Manton and Speight described two alternative schemes of studying vortex metrics in the regime of large separation among $k \ge 2$ vortex cores in the euclidean plane $\Sigma = \mathbb{C}$.
-These yield an asymptotic K\"ahler metric whose coefficients can be written in terms of Bessel functions, and from it one calculates the corresponding Ricci tensor to be
+These yield an asymptotic K\"ahler metric whose coefficients can be written in terms of Bessel functions, and from it one calculates the corresponding Ricci tensor.
+This can be seen to be positive semi-definite (at every point), with two-dimensional kernel consisting of the directions associated to rigid translations, and it leads to a scalar curvature $Scal$ which is strictly positive everywhere.